Colon Classification

-Colon Classification is one of the most systematic schemes of Library Classifications used in many libraries in India and a few libraries abroad as well.
-This was devised by the late Dr. S.R.
-Ranganathan.
-He found the existing scheme of library classification unable to cope with the multidimensional dynamic growth of universe of subjects.
-Colon Classification proceeds in a different manner in spite of enumerating all possible subjects and their sub-divisions, it analyses the subject in its various components and places them under five fundamental categories known as personality, matter, energy, space and time.
-To connect or to synthesize the various components of a subject, different connection symbols have been provided.
-Readymade class numbers are also available, but to build a class number, one has to analyze and pick up the possible isolates belonging to different fundamental categories which are then put together with the help appropriate connecting symbols.
-Colon Classification involves analysis and synthesis that is why it is known as the ‘Analytico-synthetic’ scheme of classification.
-The number building makes the scheme somewhat complicated and difficult to work with, but once understood and followed it works efficiently and effectively.
-The Colon Classification is a general scheme which aims to classify by subject all kinds of documents- books, periodicals, reports, pamphlets, microforms and electronic media in all kinds of libraries.
-CC is al andmark in the modern classification thought and has greatly influenced the modern classification research and developments.
+Colon classification is one of the most systematic schemes of library classification used in many libraries in India and abroad.
+The late Dr. S.R.
+Ranganathan devised this.
+He found the existing library classification scheme unable to cope with the multidimensional dynamic growth of the universe of subjects.
+Colon Classification proceeds differently despite enumerating all possible subjects and their sub-divisions; it analyses the subject in its various components and places them under five fundamental categories known as personality, matter, energy, space, and time.
+To connect or synthesize the various components of a subject, different connection symbols have been provided.
+Readymade class numbers are also available, but to build a class number, one has to analyze and pick up the possible isolates belonging to different fundamental categories, which are then put together with the help of appropriate connecting symbols.
+Colon Classification involves analysis and synthesis, which is why it is known as the ‘Analytico-synthetic’ classification scheme.
+The number building makes the scheme somewhat complicated to work with, but once understood and followed, it works efficiently and effectively.
+The Colon Classification is a general scheme that aims to classify by subject all kinds of documents- books, periodicals, reports, pamphlets, microforms, and electronic media in all kinds of libraries.
+CC is a landmark in modern classification thought and has greatly influenced modern classification research and developments.

 1.1 Colon Classification:

-Colon Classification (CC) is the brain – child of Shiyali Rarnamrita Ranganathan.
+Colon Classification (CC) is the brainchild of Shiyali Rarnamrita Ranganathan.
 It was first published in the year 1933 (Ranganathan, 1933).
-Till now seven editions of CC have been published.
-The seven editions as per their features are grouped in three groups called versions (Gopinath, 1976).
+Seven editions of CC have been published.
+The seven editions, as per their features, are grouped into three groups called versions (Gopinath, 1976).

-Version 2- Almost freely faceted classification schemes: Fourth, the fifth and sixth edition of CC belong to this version.
-This version is called as almost freely faceted version because it used different facet indicator digits for different facets such as:
+Version 2- Almost freely faceted classification schemes: Fourth, fifth, and sixth editions of CC belong to this version.
+This version is called as almost freely faceted version because it used different facet indicator digits for different facets, such as:

 Facet Indicator digit used